About ZIP Code Asthma Hospital Discharge Rates by County and ZIP Code

 No information should be presented in these tables that may identify a person or release confidential information about that person.

-In the tables of asthma hospital discharges by ZIP code, the number of hospital discharges is not shown if the population is 33 or less (i.e., equal to or less than an average of 33 per year or 100 over a three-year period), or if the number of hospital discharges is one or two.
+In the tables of asthma hospital discharges by ZIP code the number of hospital discharges is not shown if the number of hospital discharges is less than six.
 A count of no hospital discharges is shown in the tables because a count of zero is not a threat to confidentiality.

 In an area with a small number of hospital discharges per year, an increase or decrease of just one or two hospital discharges per year can cause the hospital discharge rate to change dramatically from year to year; such a rate is likely to be unstable.